G2G3Digital/substeps/docs/related_projects.rst

 Related Projects
 ================

-There are a number of supplementary projects providing Substep functionality (bracketed strings refer to the corresponding maven group ids where applicable):
+There are a number of supplementary projects providing Substep functionality (bracketed strings refer to the corresponding maven artifact ids where applicable):

 - Maven runner (susbteps-runner)
 - Webdriver Substeps (webdriver-substeps)